Linear growth of quantum circuit complexity: Proof of the main theorem and lemmata

 We have been discussing an $R$-gate architecture $A_T$.
 Consider any smaller architecture $A'$ of $R' < R$ gates. $A'$ is encoded in a contraction map $F^{A'}$ whose domain is $\mathrm{SU}(4)^{\times R'}$.
 As explained in the proof of Lemma~\ref{lemma:locus}, $F^{A'}$ is a polynomial map.
 Therefore, $F^{A'}$ has a property prescribed by the Tarski-Seidenberg principle~\cite{bochnak2013real} (Theorem~\ref{theorem:Tarski}): The image $F^{A'} \LParen \mathrm{SU}(4)^{\times R'} \RParen$ is a semialgebraic set of dimension $\leq \dim \LParen \mathrm{SU}(4)^{\times R'} \RParen = R'\dim \LParen {\rm SU}(4) \RParen = 15R'$.

 We can strengthen this bound: Consider contracting two gates that share a qubit.
 The shared qubit may undergo a one-qubit gate specified by three parameters (one parameter per one-qubit Pauli).
 The one-qubit gate can serve as part of the first two-qubit gate or as part of the second two-qubit gate; which does not affect the contraction.
 Hence the contraction contains 3 fewer parameters than expected \footnote{ In other words, the contraction has a redundant copy of the gauge group SU$(2)$: Every unitary $U\in$ SU$(4)$ decomposes as $(U_1\otimes U_2) K(V_1\otimes V_2)$, wherein $K=e^{\mathrm{i}(aZ\otimes Z+bY\otimes Y+cX\otimes X)}$ and the $U_j$ and the $V_j$ denote single-qubit unitaries~\cite{khaneja2000cartan}.}.
 Let us classify the shared qubit as an input of the second two-qubit gate.
 A two-qubit gate in a circuit's bulk accepts two input qubits outputted by earlier gates.
 So we might expect an $R'$-gate circuit to have $\dim \LParen F^{A'}(\mathrm{SU}(4)^{\times R'}) \RParen \leq 15R' - 2 \times 3 R' = 9 R'$.
 But the first $n/2$ gates [the leftmost vertical line of gates in Fig.~\ref{figure:brickwork}(a)] receive their input qubits from no earlier gates.
-So we must restore $3 \times 2$ parameters for each of the $n/2$ initial gates, or restore $3n$ parameters total \footnote{ Technically, this bound on the dimension does not follow from Lemma~\ref{lemma:dimensionimage} as it does for the bound $\dim F^{A'}(\mathrm{SU}(4)^{\times R'})\leq 15 R'$.
-This is because the quotient space $\mathrm{SU}(4)^{\times R'}/SU(2)^{\times (2R'-n)}$ is not necessarily semialgebraic.
-This can however be resolved by envoking Sard's theorem~\cite{sard1965hausdorff}, which asserts as a special case that the Hausdorff dimension of the image of a smooth map is bounded by the dimension of its domain.
-As a semialgebraic set's dimension is just the highest dimension in it's stratification it agrees with the Hausdorff dimension. }
+So we must restore $3 \times 2$ parameters for each of the $n/2$ initial gates, or restore $3n$ parameters total \footnote{ Technically, this bound on the dimension does not follow from Lemma~2 as it does for the bound $\dim F^{A'}(\mathrm{SU}(4)^{\times R'})\leq 15 R'$.
+The reason is, the quotient space $\mathrm{SU}(4)^{\times R'}/SU(2)^{\times (2R'-n)}$ is not necessarily semialgebraic.
+This difficulty can be resolved via Sard's theorem~\cite{sard1965hausdorff}, which asserts, as a special case, that the Hausdorff dimension of a smooth map's image is bounded by its domain's dimension.
+A semialgebraic set's dimension is the greatest dimension in its stratification and so agrees with the Hausdorff dimension. }:

 We have upper-bounded the dimension for low-depth circuits.